 I did well when I finished with high school.
 I had a second place in 6,000 meters that was held between other athletes in my school.
-The first place in 1,000 meters and this was among the high schools in the area, so that was cool to me, and the third place in 1,000 meters again in the same event.
+The first place in 1,000 meters and this was among the high schools in the area.
+That was cool to me, and the third place in 1,000 meters again in the same event.

 I was good.
 Without proper training and running just on sheer will alone, I would run 3k in 10 minutes and I was only 14 years old; I was still growing, my lungs were still developing!

-Unfortunately in 1974, Turkey invaded Cyprus, illegally occupying the north part of the island, 37% of the area, and about 70% of the economic resources of the island.
-Turkish soldiers did what they knew best through the centuries and had been doing since the Ottoman Empire, the same thing they did with Armenians.
+Unfortunately in 1974, Turkey invaded Cyprus, illegally occupying the north part of the island.
+37% of the area, and about 70% of the economic resources of the island are taken.
+Turkish soldiers did what they knew best through the centuries and had been doing since the Ottoman Empire.
+The same thing they did with Armenians.
 They raped and killed women and children and helpless old people in cold blood.

 180,000 people were made refugees in their own country and, of course, no one did anything about it because Cyprus didn’t have any oil and gas so the “big” countries will not come to our aid.

 Because of this ongoing situation, all able male Greeks who live in Cyprus must to serve their military service after finishing high school because otherwise, we wouldn’t have enough manpower to man the posts if everyone went to study first.